-In 1989, the first fulltime staff member was employed and the Center opened to the public.
-Today seven full-time and three part-time staff members offer exciting and engaging hands-on programs that stimulate interest in nature, science, and learning.
-Through classes, exhibits, and field investigations for children of all ages, families, teachers, and educators (at the Center, in schools, and in public libraries) we reach 40,000-60,000 people a year from the greater Houston area, about 80% of whom are children.
+2016: Today five full-time and four part-time staff members offer exciting and engaging hands-on programs that stimulate interest in nature, science, and learning.
+Through classes, exhibits, and field investigations for children of all ages, families, teachers, and educators (at the Center, in schools, and in public libraries) we reach 40,000+ people each year, about 75% of whom are children.